Are the OEM Engine Rebuild Kits Worth It?

 Advantages of Buying an Aftermarket Rebuild Kit

-To get this out of the way, one of the biggest advantages of buying aftermarket kits is that they are almost always much more affordable than buying genuine kits.
-That aftermarket parts are cheaper is a pretty well-established fact, regardless of the type of part youre buying.
+To get this out of the way, one of the biggest advantages of buying diesel engine aftermarket kits is that they are almost always more affordable than buying genuine kits.
+Aftermarket parts being cheaper is a pretty well-established fact, regardless of the type of part you're buying.
 Take a rebuild kit for a Caterpillar C-15 ACERT for example.
 You can get a Gold Kit from the OEM for $6,552.68, including the core charge they charge you for the used cylinder packs.
 We offer the basic inframe kit for $3,107.95.
-To make this kit comparable to a Gold Kit, youd also have to add the connecting rods, which we have new for $267.86 each, or $1,607.16 for all six.
+To make this kit comparable to a Gold Kit, you'd also have to add the connecting rods, which we have new for $267.86 each, or $1,607.16 for all six.
 So the total cost of the comparable aftermarket kit for that engine is $4,715.11.
 Thats $1,837.57 less than the comparable OEM rebuild kit.
-And, if youre a repair shop, the importance of pricing matters even more.
+And, if you're a repair shop, the importance of pricing matters even more.
 While price is a huge factor when rebuild kits cost so much, there are many other factors to consider.